 Vancouver Convention Center

 If you like drinking wine, this is a must attend event!
 The Vancouver International Wine Festival actually spans for over a week but the main event is the International Festival Tasting where you’ll have more wine than you thought possible.
 The 2018 region in focus was Portugal/Spain.
 Therefore, a majority of vendors were from the regions.
 However, there were still many vendors from the classic wine regions of Italy, France, Germany and also New Worlds such as Australia.
+I wrote a full post about my experience at the 2019 Vancouver International Wine Festival so make sure to check that out!

 The ticket price is a high but once you get in, it’s a free for all tasting!
 You can get tasters at all of the vendors free of charge and I can bet that you won’t make it to all of them!
 In total, there were 750 different wines being poured in the Festival Tasting event!
 Definitely plan for a safe ride home as you’ll be having tons to drink!
 This year, the festival provided a free compass pass ticket as you left the event!